-Cover the receptacle end of the mini lights with electrical tape to further ensure rainwater or debris won't cause a short circuit, in case you're making balls for outdoor use.
+Cover the receptacle end of the mini lights with electrical tape to further ensure rainwater or debris won't cause a short circuit in your outdoor lighted grapevine ball in case you're making the balls for outdoor use.

 Firmly grasp the grapevine ball in one hand and gently lift a branch, creating a 1-inch space for securing the receptacle end of the mini lights.
 Tuck the receptacle end of the mini lights under the branch of the grapevine ball and pull it tight so that it can't slip out.